Energy industries

 A pipeline of pioneering projects

-Scotland, the natural choice for blue and green economies
+Scotland, the natural choice for blue and green economies.

-H100 – the world’s first 100% green hydrogen-to-homes gas network will generate green hydrogen using a nearby offshore wind turbine linked to an electrolyser.
+- H100 – the world’s first 100% green hydrogen-to-homes gas network will generate green hydrogen using a nearby offshore wind turbine linked to an electrolyser.
 This will then feed into a purpose-built hydrogen gas network to heat local homes and businesses.

-ACORN – the world’s first, at scale, full chain blue hydrogen production facility will generate blue hydrogen from North Sea natural gas from 2026, with CO2 emissions safely mitigated through CCUS infrastructure.
+- ACORN – the world’s first at-scale, full-chain blue hydrogen production facility will generate blue hydrogen from North Sea natural gas from 2026, with CO2 emissions safely mitigated through CCUS infrastructure.

-Advanced manufacturing
+High-value manufacturing

-Scotland is investing in infrastructure, innovation and skills initiatives in our drive to become a global leader in advanced manufacturing for energy transition.
+Scotland is investing in infrastructure, innovation and skills initiatives in our drive to become a global leader in high-value manufacturing for energy transition.
 Flagship facilities to help take your business to the next level include:

-Advanced Manufacturing Innovation District Scotland - A net zero campus housing institutes of excellence, major research centres, international manufacturers and business park infrastructure.
+- Advanced Manufacturing Innovation District Scotlandopens in a new window – a net zero campus housing institutes of excellence, major research centres, international manufacturers and business park infrastructure.
 The ideal location for collaborative innovation.

 You might also be interested in